thachck/tube.vim/README.md

 Extract the content of the folder into `$HOME/.vim` or use your favourite package manager.

-To complete the installation you need to set the following variable in your `.vimrc` file:
+To complete the installation you need to set at least the following variable in your `.vimrc` file:

 ```